You Can Make A Difference and Save Lives

 Trap Neuter Release

-We help control the population of feral and stray cats in the area through our extensive Trap, Neuter, Release program.
-In partnership with Community Cats, we catch local strays, get them spayed, neutered, and vaccinated, then release them to safe areas or make them available for adoption.
+We help control the population of feral and stray cats in the area utilizing a Trap, Neuter, Release program.
+Combining our efforts with Volunteer TNR cat experts, we catch local strays, spay or neuter and vaccinate.
+Then release these cats to safe areas or make available for adoption.

 1 (304) 224 2590